Lin-Brain-Lab/fMRI-Analysis-For-Mac/Useful Commands.md

 6. `tcsh`
 7. `matlab -nodisplay`
 ### Copying Files To and From the Server
+### Server to Local
+1. Enter the server in one terminal window
+2. Open a second terminal window and cd to the location you want the file to download to
-1. `scp -r -P 2222 jdin@localhost:/folders/server/location/path/* .` copys a file from the server to your local computer
+3. `scp -r -P 2222 jdin@localhost:/folders/server/location/path/* .` copys a file from the server to your local computer (Note: this is a bash command, change your terminal settings from defult to run properly)
+### Local to Server
+4. Enter the server in one terminal window
+5. Open a second terminal window and cd to the parent folder of the folder you want copied
-2. `scp -r -P 2222 /folder/* jdin@localhost:/folders/server/location/path/` copys a file from your local computer to the server
+6. `scp -r -P 2222 /folder/* jdin@localhost:/folders/server/location/path/` copys a file from your local computer to the server